BciPy/bcipy.github.io/_posts/2021-08-02-TobiiProInstallation.md

 - [CMake Using Dependencies Guide](https://cmake.org/cmake/help/latest/guide/using-dependencies/index.html#guide:Using%20Dependencies%20Guide)
 - [CMake find_package documentation](https://cmake.org/cmake/help/latest/command/find_package.html#command:find_package)

 #### Add Support for Compiling C

 The LSL cmake file executes C code to determine the system architecture.
+Without modification, attempting to run cmake will result in an error that the C language is not enabled.
+There are two ways to resolve this:

+1. _[preferred method]_ Add `enable_language(C)` in the liblsl `LSLCMake.cmake` (immediately before the `try_compile`).
+See [github issues](https://github.com/labstreaminglayer/App-TobiiPro/issues/5).

-The `CMakeLists.txt` file must be modified to include support for compiling C as well as C++ code.
+2. Modify the TobiiPro `CMakeLists.txt` file to include support for compiling C as well as C++ code.

 Change: